Dr. John: 1972–1974: Gumbo, In the Right Place, and Desitively Bonnaroo

 Along with Gris-Gris, Dr. John is perhaps best known for his recordings in the period 1972–74.
 1972's Dr. John's Gumbo, an album covering several New Orleans R&B standards with only one original, is considered a cornerstone of New Orleans music.
 In his 1994 autobiography, Under a Hoodoo Moon, Dr. John writes, "In 1972, I recorded Gumbo, an album that was both a tribute to and my interpretation of the music I had grown up with in New Orleans in the late 1940s and 1950s.
 I tried to keep a lot of little changes that were characteristic of New Orleans, while working my own funknology on piano and guitar."
 The lead single from the album, "Iko Iko", broke into the Billboard Hot 100 singles chart, eventually reaching No. 71.
-In 2003, Dr. John's Gumbo was ranked number 404 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+In 2003 the album was ranked number 404 on Rolling Stone magazine's list of the 500 greatest albums of all time.

 With Gumbo, Dr. John expanded his career beyond the psychedelic voodoo music and theatrics which had driven his career since he took on the Dr. John persona, although it always remained an integral part of his music and identity.
 It was not until 1998's Anutha Zone that he again concentrated on this aspect of his music wholly for a full album.
 "After we cut the new record", he wrote, "I decided I'd had enough of the mighty-coo-de-fiyo hoodoo show, so I dumped the Gris-Gris routine we had been touring with since 1967 and worked up a new act—a Mardi Gras revue featuring the New Orleans standards we had covered in Gumbo."

 In early 1973 Thomas Jefferson Kaye produced an album featuring a collaboration with Dr. John, Mike Bloomfield and John Paul Hammond.
 This album, Triumvirate, was recorded in Columbia Studios, San Francisco, and Village Recorders, Los Angeles.